metantonio/azure-data-engineer/explore_azure_databricks.md

 ## Knowledge check

+1. You plan to create an Azure Databricks workspace and use it to work with a SQL Warehouse.
+Which of the following pricing tiers can you select?

+    - [ ] Enterprise
+    - [ ] Standard
+    - [x] Premium

+2. You've created an Azure Databricks workspace in which you plan to use code to process data files.
+What must you create in the workspace?

+    - [ ] A SQL Warehouse
+    - [x] A Spark cluster
+    - [ ] A Windows Server virtual machine

-1. You want to scan data assets in a dedicated SQL pool in your Azure Synapse Analytics workspace.
-What kind of source should you register in Microsoft Purview?
+3. You want to use Python code to interactively explore data in a text file that you've uploaded to your Azure Databricks workspace.
+What should you create?

-    - [x] Azure Synapse Analytics.
-    - [ ] Azure Data Lake Storage Gen2
+    - [ ] A SQL query
-    - [ ] Azure SQL Database
+    - [ ] An Azure function
+    - [x] A Notebook